 The point where the line or curve crosses the axis of the graph is called intercept.
 If a point crosses the x-axis, then it is called x-intercept.
 If a point crosses the y-axis, then it is called y-intercept.

-The intercept of a line is the point at which it intersects either the x-axis or y-axis.
+The meaning of intercept of a line is the point at which it intersects either the x-axis or y-axis.
 If the axis is not specified, usually the y-axis is considered.
 It is normally denoted by the letter ‘b’.

 Except that line is accurately vertical, it will constantly cross the y-axis somewhere, even if it is way off the top or bottom of the chart.

 Also read: Equation of plane in intercept form

 The equation of the line, which intersects the y-axis at a point is given by:

 Now, we have to write the intercept form of the line, we can replace c with b.
 Thus, the equation becomes:

 Hence, the formula for the y-intercept of a line is given by: